Is Salad Dressing A Heterogeneous Mixture

 Q: Why does shaking salad dressing make it mix temporarily?

 A: Shaking introduces mechanical energy that breaks oil into smaller droplets, dispersing them in the vinegar.
-Still, without emulsifiers, the droplets eventually recombine, leading to separation.
+That said, without emulsifiers, the droplets eventually recombine, leading to separation That alone is useful..

 Q: Are all liquid mixtures heterogeneous?